Sweet Potato Cupcakes Topped with Marshmallows

 - Maple syrup – The maple flavor goes really well with the sweet potato.
 I recommend using pure maple syrup, but if you only have maple-flavored syrup in the house, that will work as well.

-How to Make Sweet Potato Muffins
+How to Make Sweet Potato Cupcakes

 Start by whisking together the flour, cinnamon, nutmeg, baking soda, and salt.
 Set that aside.